"These are the accounts of the Mishkan..." (38:21)

 QUESTION: Why was it necessary to stress "as G-d had commanded Moshe"?

-ANSWER: The words "as G-d had commanded Moshe" are repeated 18 times in this parshah.
-Eighteen is equal to "chai" — "life."
+"chai" "life."
 The Torah informs us that throughout his entire life, Moshe continuously strove to do as G-d commanded him.

 "They made the head-plate... and they wrote in the same manner as a signet ring's engraving, 'Kodesh LaHashem' (Holy to G-d)."
 (39:30)

-QUESTION: Why does it say, "vayichtevu" — "they wrote" —in plural?
+QUESTION: Why does it say, "vayichtevu" "they wrote" in plural?

-ANSWER: The Gemara (Yoma 38a) relates that Ben Kamtzar, was able to hold four pens in his hand and write the four letters of Hashem's name at the same time.
+Gemara (Yoma 38a) relates that Ben Kamtzar, was able to hold four pens in his hand and write the four letters of Hashem's name at the same time.
 The Rabbis were upset with him because he refused to teach this skill to anyone else.
-The Rabbis wanted him to teach others because the first two letters of Hashem's name (yud-hei) form one of his names.
-The next letter, vav, changes it to a regular word, and this raises the question of mechikah (erasing) Hashem's name (Minchat Chinuch 437).
-Ben Kamtzar avoided this question by writing all four letters simultaneously.
+The Rabbis wanted him to teach others because the first two letters of Hashem's name

-Consequently, when they made the head-plate, in order to avoid any halachic problems connected with erasing Hashem's name, they wrote — four people together — each writing one letter of Hashem's name on the head-plate at the same time.
+Consequently, when they made the head-plate, in order to avoid any halachic problems connected with erasing Hashem's name, they wrote four people together each writing one letter of Hashem's name on the head-plate at the same time.

 "All the work of the Mishkan was completed and the Jewish people did according to all that G-d commanded Moshe."
 (39:32)